 (Are you kidding me?
 Is this dude saying people are auditory psychics?
 Like when Regulate comes on, I start bobbing my head to the right beat almost instantly but that’s because I’ve heard the song so many times I know the beat by heart.
-But this guy is saying, if I’m understanding correctly, that if I were to put on a song with a head bobbing beat that I had never heard before, some kind of magic Mental hunan power would accurately predict the beat and transfer those instructions instantly to my neck and head.
+But this guy is saying that if I were to put on a song with a head-bobbing beat that I had never heard before, some kind of magic Mental human power would accurately predict the beat and transfer those instructions instantly to my neck and head.
 I guess they must have done experiments to figure this out.
 I wonder if they used 90’s hip hop?
-No they probably couldn’t because everyone knows those beats.
+No, they probably couldn’t because everyone knows those beats.
 Either way, the way the mind works just fascinates the hell out of me.)

 “… Keeping time, physically and mentally, depends … on interactions between the auditory and the dorsal premotor cortex -…”

 (I’m fairly certain these are brain parts but if this amigo has already lost me in a couple sentences maybe I should take his book off my Amazon wish list.)

 “…and it is only in the human brain that a functional connection between these two areas exists…”

 (And here I thought humanity just plain sucked.
 Turns out we got some shit going for us.
 Though I think it would be cool if sharks could chill out and listen to It Was a Good Day or if Lions could just bob their heads to Juicy)

 “…Crucially, these sensory and motor activations are precisely integrated with each other.”